 At an average annual cost of roughly $220K, Beamery is one of the most expensive options on this list.
 It makes sense for enterprises sitting on large candidate databases they want to reactivate.
 Less so for teams whose primary bottleneck is finding qualified people in the first place.

 Pricing: Custom enterprise pricing; industry reports cite an average annual cost of ~$220K.
-No free tier.
-Annual contracts.
+Annual contracts, no free tier.

 5. SmartRecruiters